Add your channel ID to a test group

 Your channel ID is only available if you have already integrated the Airship SDK with your app or website.
 If you have not yet integrated the SDK, follow the steps in Create a Messaging Project.

-You have two options for finding your channel ID and adding it to a Test GroupA preview group is an audience group you create for previewing personalized content in the dashboard.
-Wherever a personalization preview is available, you can select a preview group, and those users’ attributes will appear for any Handlebars references to attributes.
-You can enable any preview group as a test group so the users can receive test messages sent to the group.
+You have two options for finding your channel ID and adding it to a Test GroupA preview group is audience group used for previewing personalized content in the dashboard.
+Wherever a personalization preview is available, you can select a preview group, and its group members’ attributes will appear for any Handlebars references to attributes.
+You can enable any preview group as a test group so you can send test messages to its group members.
 These messages appear as tests in Messages Overview. :

 Option 1: Speak with one of your developers about getting your mobile app or web channel added to a test group.